gjanco/mezmo-dd-marketplace/embrace_mobile_license/README.md

 ## Setup

 1. Start a free trial with [Embrace][3] and follow our documentation [here][2] to integrate your mobile app.
-1. Find the Embrace integration [here](/account/settings#integrations/embrace-mobile).
+2. Find the Embrace integration [here](/integrations/embrace-mobile).

+## Uninstallation

+First, cancel your subscription in Plan & Pricing.
+Embrace will then reach out to confirm and disconnect your account.

 ## Support
 For support or questions, please contact Embrace via the following: